 One of the ladies was reluctant to go, as she was expecting a phone call.
 Her son and his wife were 200 miles away in a Toronto hospital expecting their first baby, and their doctor was concerned since the birth was long overdue.

-However, being a woman of faith, she placed the situation in God's hands, and we all drove to the church.
-The Holy Spirit prompted me to prophesy as we walked down the aisle.
-I tapped her on the shoulder and whispered a prophetic word to trust in the Lord, that the baby was soon to be born in perfect health, and God had a special plan for her life.
+The lady had seated herself in the pew in front of me, so I tapped her on the shoulder and whispered a brief prophetic word to trust in the Lord, that the baby was soon to be born in perfect health, and that God had a special plan for the baby's life.
 SHE would be His ROSE of Sharon!

 Moments after our return to the retreat house, there was a phone call from her son.
 The baby had just been born, and both the mother and baby DAUGHTER were in perfect health.